 Nope.
 We are unique as we always create balanced classes by encouraging folks to pre-enroll so that we can keep track of how many men/women we get.
 If we are short either way by 1 or 2 that is okay because you’ll rotate partners every two to three minutes and get to dance with many like minded dancers like yourself.
 Folks who show up with out pre-enrolling are welcomed to the class only if there is room and it does not upset the balance.

 Not at all.

 One of the main questions that students ask us is “how long will it take me to learn this dance?”.
-We say: 1- Take plenty of lessons (of coarse).
+We say: 1- Take plenty of lessons (of course).
 2- Practice as much as possible.
 3 – dance with as many different people as possible because each person feels different forcing you to fine tune your dancing for better communication, frame, posture and balance.
 You will also build confidence way faster and make new friends.
 Dancing with multiple partners is one of the shortest routes to becoming a better dancer faster.

 The more partners you dance with the more confidence you gain in your ability